Ancient Celtic women: Archaeology

 The Vix Grave from modern France is the most famous rich female burial, but there are several other significant ones.
 In the Vix Grave a huge bronze krater or mixing bowl was found which indicates the high status of the woman buried there.
 It derives from a Greek workshop and is 1.6 m high, weighs over 200 kg and has a volume of 1100 litres, making it the largest metal vessel to survive from the ancient world.
 In eight cremation graves from Frankfurt Rhine-Main from the middle and late La Tène period, which contained young girls, statues of dogs were found, measuring 2.1 to 6.7 cm in length.
 They were made of jet, clay, glass and bronze; their purpose, whether amulet, votive gift or toy, cannot be determined.
-There is evidence that in the earlier Celtic periods rich torcs of precious metal were mainly worn by females; later this changed.
+There is evidence that in the earlier Celtic periods rich torcs of precious metal were mainly worn by females.
+Later, torcs are found almost exclusively in hoard contexts and gender cannot be determined; however, items like the Gundestrup Cauldron dating between 150 BC and 1 BC show torcs being worn by both genders.

 Another example of a richly furnished female grave is a grave chamber of the necropolis of Göblingen-Nospelt (Luxembourg), containing an amphora of fish sauce (garum fish sauce from Gades was a widely popular food seasoning), a bronze saucepan with strainer lid, a bronze cauldron, two bronze basins with a bronze bucket, a Terra sigillata plate, several clay cups and jugs, a mirror and eight fibulae.

 Archaeological finds in the 19th century were often interpreted in light of contemporary ideas about gender without consideration of differences between modern and ancient cultures.
 Gender roles were assumed to be unalterable and, accordingly, grave goods were identified as "male" or "female" without ambiguity.
 Only when it became possible to determine the sex of human remains through osteological analysis was this approach revealed as overly simplistic.